Add new comment

 Frozen Time: Getting Used to Horror and Madness

-This text appeared as the of the podcast released by Autonomous Action, the web platform established by the most prominent Russian-language anti-authoritarian network.
+This text appeared as the March 27 episode of the podcast released by Autonomous Action, the web platform established by the most prominent Russian-language anti-authoritarian network.
 For the sake of brevity, we have left out the section containing updates on state repression, a ubiquitous feature of Russian anarchist publishing.

 More than a month of the so-called “special military operation” in Ukraine and other insane decisions of the Russian authorities has been enough for many people to become accustomed to it.